AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 ## Performance Considerations

 There is a trade-off in this proposal in terms of complexity / efficiency.
-Notably, refering to types and components through strings as opposed to more complex data structure may lead to less efficient code when needed for e.g. comparisons.
+Notably, referring to types and components through strings as opposed to more complex data structures may lead to less efficient code when needed for e.g. comparisons.
 However, given the main use cases for this kind of construction (e.g. logging purposes), this trade-off seems adequate.